Anthony Cannataro

-Anthony Cannataro (born July 1965) is the acting Chief Judge of the New York Court of Appeals, serving since September 1, 2022.
+Anthony Cannataro (born July 1965) is an associate judge of the New York Court of Appeals, serving since September 1, 2022.
 He has served as an associate judge of the same court since his 2021 appointment by then-Governor Andrew Cuomo.
 Cannataro previously served as the chief administrative judge of the New York City Civil Court from 2018 to 2021 and as a judge on various New York City courts from 2012 to 2021.

 Early life and education

 Cannataro was born in July 1965 in New Jersey.
 He earned a Bachelor of Arts in the Classics from Columbia University in 1993 and his Juris Doctor from New York Law School in June 1996.

-Legal and judicial career
+Career

 Cannataro was the principal law clerk to Judge Carmen Beauchamp Ciparick of the New York Court of Appeals from 2000 to 2003 and principal law clerk to Judge Lottie E. Wilkins of the New York Supreme Court from 2003 to 2011.
 From 2012 to 2017 he was elected to serve as a judge of the New York City Civil Court.
 From 2012 to 2014 he was designated a judge of the New York Family Court for Kings County, New York.
 From 2014 to 2015 he was a judge of the New York City Civil Court for The Bronx.
 From 2015 to 2016 he was designated an acting Supreme Court Justice for the New York Supreme Court.
 From 2016 to 2018, he was appointed a supervising judge for the New York City Civil Court.
 In 2017 he was elected to the New York Supreme Court to serve in the civil term.
 From 2018 to 2021, he served as an administrative judge of the New York City Civil Court after being appointed by chief administrative judge Lawrence K. Marks.